openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Such a scope value MUST be an alias for a well-defined Presentation Definition that will be referred to in the `presentation_submission` response parameter.

-The concrete scope values, and the mapping between a certain scope value and the respective Presentation Definition is out of scope of this specification.
+The specific scope values, and the mapping between a certain scope value and the respective Presentation Definition is out of scope of this specification.

 Possible options include normative text in a separate specification defining scope values along with a description of their